develCuy/community-hub/src/docs/developers/bridge/messaging.md

 This means that any messages you send from Layer 2 will only be received on Layer 1 after this one week period has elapsed.
 We call this period of time the "challenge period" because it is the time during which a transaction can be challenged with a [fault proof](../../protocol/2-rollup-protocol.md#fault-proofs).

-Optimistic Rollups are "optimistic" because they're based around the idea of publishing the *result* of a transaction to Ethereum without actually executing the transaction on Ethereum.
+Optimistic Rollups are "optimistic" because they're based around the idea of publishing the *result* of a transaction to Syscoin without actually executing the transaction on Syscoin.
-In the "optimistic" case, this transaction result is correct and we can completely avoid the need to perform complicated (and expensive) logic on Ethereum.
+In the "optimistic" case, this transaction result is correct and we can completely avoid the need to perform complicated (and expensive) logic on Syscoin.
 Cheap transactions, yay!

 However, we still need some way to prevent incorrect transaction results from being published in place of correct ones.
 Here's where the "fault proof" comes into play.
 Whenever a transaction result is published, it's considered "pending" for a period of time known as the challenge period.
-During this period of time, anyone may re-execute the transaction *on Ethereum* in an attempt to demonstrate that the published result was incorrect.
+During this period of time, anyone may re-execute the transaction *on Syscoin* in an attempt to demonstrate that the published result was incorrect.

 If someone is able prove that a transaction result is faulty, then the result is scrubbed from existence and anyone can publish another result in its place (hopefully the correct one this time, financial punishments make faulty results *very* costly for their publishers).
 Once the window for a given transaction result has fully passed without a challenge the result can be considered fully valid (or else someone would've challenged it).